A self-described ‘fire-loving country boy’ follows his passion to the national stage

 Thinking about prescribed fires through the lenses of science, history, and philosophy all together may seem different, but Johnny credits Georgia Highlands College for helping him take such a rounded, multicultural, and interdisciplinary approach to a career he has spent over 20 years of his life doing.

-In 1988, Johnny decided to start his path toward a position with the South Carolina Department of Natural Resources by enrolling at Georgia Highlands College (then Floyd College).
+In 1988, Johnny decided to start his path toward a position with the South Carolina Department of Natural Resources by enrolling at Floyd College — now Georgia Highlands College.
 Johnny took classes on the Floyd Campus before transferring to the Warnell School of Forest Resources at the University of Georgia.
 He holds a master’s in wildlife ecology and management.

 “The people at GHC provided me with knowledge and challenged me.
 They taught me how to think and learn and what my talents were and how to develop them,” he said.
 “GHC gave me invaluable experience and encouragement and made college immensely satisfying.”